Recently I drew this picture and wrote this poem –

 A corporate company employee’s dream regarding her quality manager…

-My life these days seem to revolve around my prolonged lower back pain and knee injury -not that my body is undergoing a particularly difficult phase due to these mild handicaps, but it is as if my brain has taken them to be vigorous insults on itself.
+My life these days seem to revolve around my prolonged lower back pain and knee injury.
+It is not that my body is undergoing a particularly difficult phase due to these mild handicaps, but it is as if my brain has taken them to be vigorous insults on itself.
 I just went back through some of my old cartoons made during past six months – I simply look obsessed with these anatomical discrepancies.

-Incidentally the more recent one between these two issues started exactly during the time I joined Padmini‘s brilliantly vibrant bi-weekly contemporary dance classes a few months back.
-In the class, my inherent ineptitude, combined with sudden familiar blasts of pain and consequential feeling of mild stupidity often result into reveries such as this:
+Incidentally I joined Padmini‘s classes few months back.
+In the class, my inherent ineptitude, combined with sudden familiar blasts of pain and consequential stupid feelings often result into reveries such as this:

 It just so happened that all of it was true.
 The mazy way of setting the panels came naturally to demonstrate my generally confused state of mind – however the code is to read it like a book…